chipsalliance/t1/pokedex/docs/doc.typ

     specifications either in an interpreter or by compiling via C code.
   ],

+  [*aslref*],
+  [
+    ASLRef is the official asl reference parser built by ARM for herdtools7, we use it for ASL linting.
+  ],

   [*GPR*], [Short term for General Propose Register], [*CSR*], [Short term for Control and Status Register], )